UT-Austin-RPL/PRELUDE/README.md

 ```

 ## Training
 For training the Gait Controller, please use the following commands.
-Trained files would be saved in `./save/rl_checkpoint/gait/GAIT_POLICY`
+The configuration at `./config/gait/GAIT_CONFIG` would be used for training.
+Trained files would be saved in `./save/rl_checkpoint/gait/GAIT_POLICY`.
 ```
-python3 scripts/train_gait.py --gait_policy=GAIT_POLICY
+python3 scripts/train_gait.py --config=GAIT_CONFIG --gait_policy=GAIT_POLICY
 ```

 For training Navigation Controller, please use the following commands.
 You need to create or download ([link](https://utexas.box.com/s/vuneto210i5o5c8vi09cxt49dta2may3)) an `hdf5`-format Dataset file for training.
+The configuration at `./config/nav/NAV_CONFIG.json` would be used for training.
 Trained files would be saved in `./save/bc_checkpoint`.
 ```
-python3 scripts/train_nav.py
+python3 scripts/train_nav.py --config=NAV_CONFIG
 ```

 ## Evaluation
 You should locate pre-trained data to `./save/*`.
 These pre-trained data would be released later.

 For evaluating Gait Controller only, please use the following commands.
-The checkpoints of the Gait Controller at `./save/rl_checkpoint/gait/RL_POLICY` would be loaded.
+The checkpoints of the Gait Controller at `./save/rl_checkpoint/gait/GAIT_POLICY` would be loaded.
 ```
 python3 scripts/eval_gait.py --gait_policy=GAIT_POLICY
 ```

 To evaluate PRELUDE with both Gait Controller and Navigation Controller, please use the following commands.
 The checkpoints of the Navigation Controller at `./save/bc_checkpoint/NAV_POLICY` would be loaded.
 ```
-python3 scripts/eval_nav.py --gait_policy=GAIT_POLICY --nav_policy=NAV_POLICY --gait_policy=GAIT_POLICY
+python3 scripts/eval_nav.py --gait_policy=GAIT_POLICY --nav_policy=NAV_POLICY
 ```